 There are intergenerational conversations.
 Time is set up every year for the family to get together and have conversations that span all generations.
 Activities are put in place for elders to speak to all and roles are established for mentors and coaches within the family.

 There are rules for participating in family economic activities.
 Joining the family business if there is one is not automatic.
 There are rules around what activities and behaviors must be exhibited before children are allowed to join the family business.
 Senior family members are very mindful of not killing the goose.(the family business)

 There is a family understanding that wealth is more than money.
 Family members understand and are taught that wealth means more than money or things.
 The values of the family are taught through stories and activities to emphasize what makes the family unique.

 Families that successfully avoid the shirtsleeves to shirtsleeves in three generations phenomena fascinate me.
-Has you family thought or done anything to avoid this situation?
-If so, I would love to hear about it.
-Please send me an email at Jpatrick@stage2planning.com.
+Has your family thought or done anything to avoid this situation?
+If so, I would love to hear about it in the comment section below.